-- 3.16 We have revisited and re-launched our training, policies and procedures regarding missing incidents to ensure that all staff involved understand the expectations of them to support and safeguard young people in Bradford. - 3.17 We are auditing our missing cases and bringing challenge to workers who have not followed the agreed procedure and protocols. - 3.18 We are revising our local placement and training offer to staff, this includes signs of safety training and PACE training linked to improving the relationship between carers and the young people.
-This will lead to improved care setting for young people and reduce the push pull factors linked with missing. - 3.19 We have revised our children's home offer in Bradford to provide smaller homes, they have reduced from 8 beds to 6, and by investing in the environment we are now providing a more homely setting to support young people who have been through challenging times. - 3.20 We have worked as a partnership to ensure that we are ready for inspection either via a Joint Targeted Area Inspection or Single Inspection from Ofsted.
+- 3.18 We have revisited and re-launched our training, policies and procedures regarding missing incidents to ensure that all staff involved understand the expectations of them to support and safeguard young people in Bradford. - 3.19 We are auditing our missing cases and bringing challenge to workers who have not followed the agreed procedure and protocols. - 3.20 We are revising our local placement and training offer to staff, this includes signs of safety training and PACE training linked to improving the relationship between carers and the young people.
+This will lead to improved care setting for young people and reduce the push pull factors linked with missing. - 3.21 We have a revised our children's home offer in Bradford to provide smaller homes, they have reduced from 8 beds to 6, and by investing in the environment we are now providing a more homely setting to support young people who have been through challenging times. - 3.22 We have worked as a partnership to ensure that we are ready for inspection either Single Inspection Framework or Inspection of Local Authority Children Service by Ofsted.
 Both frameworks will look to see if strong partnership arrangements are in place in the Local Authority.
-We have made great strides in the last 12 months being involved in leading regional training events and peer inspection.
+We have made great strides in the last 24 months being involved in leading regional training events and peer inspection.
 We have confidence that this has put the Authority and partnership in a stronger position.

-4 Options
+4 OPTIONS